HunterZ1998/BigData2022P2/README.md

 WHERE north_sale.price > 500;
 ```

 In this set of queries, the inner sub-query is expensive as it joins three tables and it is executed from scratch for every query.
-By using the materialized view, we can cache the result for the inner sub-query can use it for any later queries.
+By using the materialized view, the result will be cached for the inner sub-query and it can be used for any later queries.
 An example of using materialized view is shown below.

 ```
 CREATE MATERIALIZED VIEW north_sale_mv